-So, I encourage you, make 2020 a year of preparation.
-A year when you stay dressed for action, with your lamps burning.
-A year when, at every moment, you expect your master's return.
+So be prepared.
+Stay dressed for action, with your lamps burning.
+Live such that, at every moment, you expect your master's return.
 Not because you are filled with anxiety about what would happen if you don't.

 But because it is a joyful and blessed thing to hope for.
-Because you are eager and excited to soon be served by him, not under this veil of tears, but in the glory of paradise.
-Make 2020 a year of preparation, because our Lord is coming soon.
-And we have joined St John in praying, "Come quickly, Lord Jesus."
+Because you are eager and excited to soon be served by him.
+Served not under this veil of tears, but in the glory of paradise.
+Be prepared, because our Lord is coming soon.
 Amen.